alexandrainst/node-red-contrib-postgresql/README.md

 ### Named parameterized query

-As an alternative to numeric parameters, named parameters for parameterized queries can be passed as a parameter array `msg.queryParameters`:
+As an alternative to numeric parameters, named parameters for parameterized queries can be passed as a parameter object `msg.queryParameters`:

 ```js
 // In a function, provide parameters for the named parameterized query